-The first day of conference was fully devoted to the panels of experts.
-The assembly was opened by Director of Center of Excellence of Jean Monnet, Prof. Dagamara Kornobis-Romanowska, who presented an opening lecture of the place and role of cultural heritige in the EU system.
+The first day of the conference was fully devoted to the experts panels.
+The assembly was opened by Director of Center of Excellence of Jean Monnet, Prof. Dagamara Kornobis-Romanowska, who presented an opening lecture on the place and role of cultural heritige in the EU system.

 The second day started with another experts’ panel after which there was a time devoted to presentations of outcome of doctoral students’ research.
 The first two lectures were presented by dr hab.
 Piotr Stec (University of Opole) and dr hab.
 Mirosław Sadowski (University of Wrocław).
 The first of them spoke on the issue of return of national heritage monuments illegally exported from a member state of EU and referred to the analysis of directive 2014/60/EU.
 Dr hab.
 Mirosław Sadowski presented subseqently the basics of philosophy of Islamic State, having an influence on how that entity treats and acts towards non-islamic moneuments.

 After that there was a coffee break and doctoral students’ panel, moderated by dr hab.
 Rafał Wojciechowski (University of Wrocław).
 During that last part of the conference the following PhD candidates presented their research outcomes: